-Through Back from the Brink Fund, we call on the United States to lead a global effort to prevent nuclear war by:
+Supported by the Preventing Nuclear War Fund the Back from the Brink campaign will call on the United States to lead a global effort to prevent nuclear war by:

 A large scale nuclear war would kill hundreds of millions of people directly and cause unimaginable environmental damage.
 It would also cause catastrophic climate disruption dropping temperatures across the planet to levels not seen since the last ice age.
 Under these conditions the vast majority of the human race would starve and it is possible we would become extinct as a species.